2022 Zambales local elections

-The Zambales local elections was held on May 9, 2022 as part of the 2022 general election.
+The Zambales local election was held on May 9, 2022 as part of the 2022 general election.
 Voters will select candidates for all local positions: a town mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the vice-governor, governor and representatives for the two districts of Zambales.

 Background

 Incumbent Governor Hermogenes Ebdane is running for reelection his main opponent is Incumbent 2nd District Representative Cheryl Deloso-Montalla.

 Incumbent Vice Governor Jefferson Khonghun is not running for reelection instead he run for 1st District Representative to succeed his father who are term-limited Jeffrey Khonghun, Jacqueline Rose "Jaq" Khonghun is running for Vice Governor to replaced his brother Incumbent Jefferson Khonghun, Jaq Khonghun main opponent is Ramon Lacbain II.